vuqv/cosmo/README.md

 -------------------------------------
 ### A coarse-grained simulation engine empowered by openMM

-OpenMM codebase for IDP which uses HPS-Urry/HPS-KR force field
+OpenMM codebase for IDPs simulation using hydropathy scale.